 article thumbnail

-But prejudices die hard, all the more so when, as in the present case, they are insulated by widespread secular customs and religious beliefs, sustained by large and powerful economic interests, and protected by the common law.
-The animal rights movement is not for the faint of heart.
-Still, it can make a contribution.
+".prejudices die hard, all the more so when they are insulated by widespread secular customs and religious beliefs, sustained by large and powerful economic interests, and protected by the common law.
+The animal rights movement is not for the faint heart." --Tom Regan.